 The Costs of Parking Mandates

 Across Cascadia as in most of the rich world, little-known rules slipped into almost every local zoning code push up rents, kill jobs, and make new Main Streets illegal.
 They quietly make it impossible for cities and towns to gradually evolve toward more walkability.
-In 2022, Oregon is considering the biggest rollback of parking mandates in the modern history of North America.
+In 2022, Oregon approved the biggest rollback of parking mandates in the modern history of North America.
 Our series shows why.

 - Yes, Even Walmart Wants to Build Smaller Parking Lots